MONEI/monei-payments-demo/README.md

 The core logic of the MONEI integration is mostly contained within two files:

-1.  [`public/javascripts/payment.js`](public/javascript/payment.js) initializes and redners MONEI UI Components for different payment methods
+1.  [`public/javascripts/payment.js`](public/javascript/payment.js) initializes and renders [MONEI Components](https://docs.monei.com/docs/monei-js/reference/) for different payment methods
 2.  [`server/routes.js`](server/routes.js) defines the routes on the backend that create MONEI payments and receive payment results with the callback.

 ## Getting Started with Node